collective/tutorial.todoapp/docs/chapter_2.rst

   And finally a module that contains tests for your custom content-type.

-We will not go into details of what each test does as we believe the test code and its comments are in theirselves informative and we will rather encourage you to go through all tests, try to understand what they do, maybe change something and see what happens, etc.
+We will not go into details of what each test does as we believe the test code and its comments are in themselves informative and we will rather encourage you to go through all tests, try to understand what they do, maybe change something and see what happens, etc.